rbaumgar/monitor-demo-app/application-monitoring.md

 ...
 ```

-We see that the number of pods are increasing automatically.
+We see that the number of pods is increasing automatically.

-We can also check the *HPA*.
+We can also check the HPA.

-Under *TARGETS* we see the actual value of *my_http_requests*.
+Under *TARGETS* we see the actual value of *my_http_requests*:

 ```shell
 $ for i in {1..12}; do oc get hpa; sleep 30; done